Modern pesticides are supplied in a number of

 different physical forms, or formulations.

-Products may be in the form of dust, aerosol spray,
+Products may be in the physical form of a dust, aerosol spray,

 The pesticide itself is made of one or more active